Lira (singer): 2011: Return to Love and recognition

 In December 2011, she was named one of the "Five Unique Artists to Change Music in 2012" by Essence magazine.

 In May 2012, she appeared in L'Uomo Vogue's "Re-Branding Africa" issue, featuring General Ban Ki-Moon on the cover, where she said, "We're a young democracy, and we're accustomed to an image of Africa as a place that expects outside help.
 We must instead take stock of our situation, become autonomous, find our identity and independence."

 2014: Rise Again

 On 29 April 2014, she released her debut American album, Rise Again (Shanachie Records), a 14-track LP featuring songs from her African catalogue, including "Feel Good", "Phakade" and "Rise Again."

 2014: Jill Scott Concert, Johannesburg

 On 13 December 2014, Lira was the special guest act for American Neo-Soul star Jill Scott, in a one-night-only concert in Johannesburg.

 2016: Born Free

 On 25 March 2016, she released her sixth studio album, Born Free, featuring songs such as "Rhythm of Your Heart", "Listen", Brave Heart", "Let There Be Light" and "Be About It" exclusive for iTunes Africa.
 In August 2016, the artist announced that the album reached gold status together with the single "Sekunjalo" and the single "Let There Be Light" went platinum.
 Lira didn't submit the album for nominations at Metro FM and SAMA Awards, hence the album had no awards.

+Following her recovery from a stroke, South African singer Lira collaborated with Chase Bell on new music entitled DO ME, with their joint project achieving commercial success including a sold-out event on April 18, 2026 at Lyric Theatre Johannesburg.
+A Historic Milestone since Nelson Mandela as tickets for the landmark collaboration concert.